NAME: JULIA MARY BINNEY

 I am interested in history and am a member of English Heritage and the National Trust.
 I enjoy walking in the countryside.
 I also like looking at art and am a friend of the Royal Academy.
 In the past I enjoyed painting, dressmaking and upholstery.
 I am currently learning to play the guitar.
 We enjoy our holidays; especially in France (I am improving my French).

-I have been married to Jim for twenty-seven years.
+I have been married to Jim for twenty-eight years.
 Right from the start of our marriage we have sensed God’s call to Ministry together.
 We are still partners in the Gospel.
-Jim is officially retired but is currently the Non-Stipendiary Community Minister of Knaphill Baptist Church, the SEBA North Downs Network Pastor, a committee member of the Knaphill Residents Association and the editor of Knaphill News, a quarterly magazine with a distribution of c.
-5,000, and readership of c.
-15,000.
+Jim is officially retired but remains very active in supporting me in the ministry and mission at Abbey and in the wider work of the kingdom of God.
 We are both passionate about community ministry and continue to work together for the Lord in our various and ever-changing roles.
 More information about us both is available on our web page (details below).

 Education (and qualifications prior to Ministerial Training)